aniyomiorg/aniyomi-website/src/help/guides/local-anime.md

 ### Using a custom cover image

-It is also possible to use a custom image as a cover for each local manga.
+It is also possible to use a custom image as a cover for each local anime.

-To do this, you only need to place the image file, that needs to be named `cover.jpg`, in the root of the manga folder.
+To do this, you only need to place the image file, that needs to be named `cover.jpg`, in the root of the anime folder.
 The app will then use your custom image in the local source listing.